helidon-io/helidon/messaging/README.md

 `type` selects a `MessagingConnectorProvider`; the object key or list entry's `name` identifies the resulting `MessagingConnector`.
 In object form, an omitted `type` defaults to the object key; in list form, an omitted `name` defaults to `type`.
-Several named instances can use the same provider type. `MessagingConfig` resolves this connector list using the Service Registry and retains `incoming` and `outgoing` as `Map<String, Config>`.
-A channel node's `name`, when present, overrides its object key as the logical channel name.
+Several named instances can use the same provider type. `MessagingConfig` resolves this connector list using the Service Registry.
+Its `incoming` and `outgoing` maps contain `MessagingIncomingConfig` and `MessagingOutgoingConfig` values from `io.helidon.messaging.spi`.
+Both extend `MessagingChannelConfig`, which carries the required connector name, logical channel name, sparse execution overrides, and optional original configuration.

-Channel options other than `connector` and `failure` are connector-specific.
-The runtime removes the portable `failure` subtree before passing channel configuration to the connector and supplies the resolved `channel-name`.
-It does not merge connector defaults into that tree or inject a direction; the configured connector applies its own typed defaults.
+A channel node's `name`, when present, overrides its object key as the logical channel name. `channelName` is typed metadata, not a configuration option: configuration derives it from the entry, while imperative builders supply it explicitly.

+The runtime uses typed `execution` and incoming `failure` settings, and passes the typed channel configuration to the connector.
+The original configuration node is retained for connector setup adapters.
+The configured connector applies its own typed common defaults; the runtime does not merge connector configuration trees or inject a direction.
 The `failure` subtree belongs to an incoming channel and cannot be placed in connector-wide defaults.
 See the selected connector's documentation in the Helidon Extensions repository for its complete configuration.

 ### Retry, drop, and dead-letter handling